epgmedia/powersportsbusiness/wp-content/plugins/my-calendar/readme.txt

 == Upgrade Notice ==

-= 2.2.12 =
+= 2.3.0 =

-Believe me, it's frustrating to me, too.
-Bug fix to jQuery time output.
+This is a MAJOR update.
+Be sure to backup!